TrumanGIT/True-North/README.md

 Requires steam version of the game probably I haven't tried with other game versions.

-🏔️ Conclusion
+[🏔️ Conclusion]

 I made this modlist for myself, to play the modded version of Skyrim I’ve always dreamed of  — and now its available for everyone else.

 Im from northern Canada 🇨🇦 and skyrim reminds me of home.
-The northern lights I spent alot of time ensuring they look like like how they appear when I view them in front of my house.
+The northern lights especiialy which I can view form my front porch.

+The northern lights you see in this version of skyrim are as close as I can get to the real thing.

+Enjoy : )